justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 }
 ```

-> Implement logic here to determine when to show the custom screen is visible.
+> Implement logic here to determine when to show the custom screen.
 In our example, we only check whether the product type from the `CPDefinition` matches our example product type.

 #### Add the Product Type Deletion Logic to `deleteCPDefinition`